dsantos-lean/MyClean/user_stories/user_story_18_CleanerSearchAndFilter.md

 ## Description:
 As a customer, I want the ability to search and filter available cleaners when making a booking, so I can choose from well-performing cleaners.

-## Tasks, see chapter 4.
+## Tasks.

+1. Task Cleaner Search and Filter, Estimated 3 days
-1. Create a search functionality / widget (1 day)
+2. Create a search functionality / widget (1 day)
   - Implement search parameters (from booking page)
   - Display a list of cleaners based on search parameters